List of political parties in the Islamic Republic of Afghanistan

-This article lists political parties in Afghanistan.

-The Islamic Republic of Afghanistan had a multi-party system in development with numerous political parties, in which no one party often has a chance of gaining power alone, and parties must work with each other to form coalition governments.
-No political party is permitted to exist that advocates anything that is deemed to go against Islamic morality.
+Political parties are banned in Afghanistan under the current Taliban government.
+Previously, the Islamic Republic of Afghanistan had a multi-party system in development with numerous political parties, in which no one party often had a chance of gaining power alone, and parties had to work with each other to form coalition governments.
+No political party was permitted to exist that advocated anything deemed to go against Islamic morality.

-The law governing the formation of political parties was promulgated in 2009, and requires parties to have at least 10,000 members, (previously they had only needed 700 members).
-The Afghan Ministry of Justice has registered 84 parties since the new law took effect.

-After the Fall of Kabul on August 15, 2021, the Taliban is now in de facto control of Afghanistan.
-The Islamic Emirate of Afghanistan has been reestablished and many of the political parties are now banned or exiled.
+The Taliban movement took over the government by force in 2021, and has since ruled the country unopposed.
 In September 2022, Acting Deputy Minister of Justice Maulvi Abdul Karim stated that there is "no need" for political parties to be active.

-Major parties
+On 16 August 2023, the Taliban government formally banned all political parties in Afghanistan in a decree announced by Acting Justice Minister Abdul Hakim Haqqani, because according to them, there is no concept of political party in the Sharia and the political parties do not serve Afghanistan's interests.

-Note that the following parties were major in the Islamic Republic of Afghanistan, now that the Islamic Emirate of Afghanistan has been reestablished the parties have been banned or sent to exile.
+Major parties under the Islamic Republic of Afghanistan

+All parties are now banned; the following is a list of major parties during the rule of the Islamic Republic of Afghanistan.
+The law governing the formation of political parties was promulgated in 2009, and required parties to have at least 10,000 members, (previously they had only needed 700 members).